yeehawtoast/yeehawtoast/README.md

   🤠 Texas Native, but live in Utah now.
   🏫 Former Computer Science Teacher at the secondary/high school level.
-  🏃‍♂️ When not coding, I run half and full marathons, spend time with my family, or hike/visit the lake.
+  🏃‍♂️ When not coding, I run half marathons, spend time with my family, and enjoy time outdoors.
   ⚙️ Backend and System Developer

 ---